 From mid-march to June as well as between October and November, you can still chance upon good weather conditions.
 If it rains, it won’t be too bad to turn your trip into a disaster.
 This period still sees blue skies but animals will already be in shorter supply due to the start of the rainy season which runs right through April and into May.
 The flooded roads and wet weather conditions make game viewing a rather daunting task.
 Good news is that you can book a safari for a bargain!

 From the end of March to May, the rains can be continuous… and clouded when it doesn’t.
 Some lodges and camps close down at this time.

 June to October: Best season for wildlife viewing | High Season

 The best weather for a safari in Kenya would be from June to October.
 The parks are dry at this time and wildlife is easier to spot because the bush is less dense.
 This is also the time for the famous “Wildebeest Migration” where they reach the Masai Mara in July and stay there until October before moving back to greener pastures in Serengeti, Tanzania.
 This is therefore considered to be the best wildlife viewing season in Kenya and the time where tourism is high and hotels and lodging are more expensive than usual.

 As in other attractions around the globe, the high season brings forth more visitors.
 Expect the most famous parks such as Masai Mara, Amboseli and Lake Nakuru to be especially crowded.

 November to December: Low Season

 At this time, there are periodic rains in the afternoon or evening but not too bad to compromise your safari.
-Landscape is not less breathtaking with the scenery being lush and green.
-You will still see plenty of wildlife including newborn animals even though it is of course easier to spot them during the dry season.
+The landscape is not less breathtaking with the scenery being lush and green.
+You will still see plenty of wildlife including newborn animals even though it is, of course, easier to spot them during the dry season.
 The good news is that rates are cheaper.
 This is well worth considering as there are fewer people too.